vivalladares/Industrial-Fault-Detection/README.md

 # Industrial-Fault-Detection
 Industrial failure detection systems in micro and macro processes

-Note: The datasets in this study are not shared due to company data security
+Note: The datasets in this study will not be shared due to company data security, only developed systems, which can be replicated to other datasets

 # Industrial refrigeration System